 4. Open Microsoft Edge

 Let the install finish up then open the browser from the Applications grid (or whatever app menu, launcher, etc you use on your system).
-The browser may take a few seconds to appear the first time you open it as creates the relevant config and cache folders, and reads any applicable settings or preferences from your system.
+The browser may take a few moment to appear the first time you open so be patient.

-Prefer to install software from the command line?
-We got you covered.
-Just copy/paste the following commands in to your terminal emulator of choice.
+Prefer to install software on Ubuntu from the command line?
+If so, I’ve got you covered.

-First: the set-up script.
-This adds the Microsoft Edge repo to your system, and imports the Microsoft GPG key to authenticate packages (so that you can be sure they are what they say they are):
+First step: the set-up.
+This command adds the Microsoft Edge Linux repo to your system, and imports the Microsoft GPG key to authenticate packages (so that you can be sure they are what they say they are):

 curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg sudo install -o root -g root -m 644 microsoft.gpg /etc/apt/trusted.gpg.d/ sudo sh -c 'echo "deb [arch=amd64] https://packages.microsoft.com/repos/edge stable main" > /etc/apt/sources.list.d/microsoft-edge-dev.list' sudo rm microsoft.gpg